KobiAenobi/Budget-Book-2/README.md

 ## Getting Started

 Now, sadly, if you want the automatic functionality, you have to jump through some hoops.
-Because the app uses accessibility settings for automatic detection of transaction completion and Lord Google doesn't like that, so:
+Because the app uses accessibility settings for automatic detection of transaction completion and Lord Google doesn't like that, So:
 You have to ADB sideload the APK file using Android Platform Tools. no way around it, at least not that I know of.